jhalverson/data_science/project_hubevents/README.md

 ####Jonathan Halverson

 With all that is going on in Boston it is easy to miss key events.
-The goal of this project is to create a universal calendar that will make it possible to search every instutition in Boston that holds public events.
+The goal of this project is to create a searchable universal calendar of all the public events taking place in Boston.

-Presently, one must visit sites like Meetup, Eventbrite, MIT Events, Harvard Gazette, [BUGC](http://bugc.org), etc. When the project is complete it will be possible to search all institutions and organizations with a single search.
+Presently, one must visit individual sites like Meetup, Eventbrite, MIT Events, Harvard Gazette, [BUGC](http://bugc.org), etc. When the project is complete it will be possible to search all institutions and organizations with a single search.